Scream Cream Review: Does it Improve Sex?

 Scream Cream is a female sexual enhancement product that’s used on the skin.
 It requires a prescription, and is sold at a variety of online retailers.

-But is Scream Cream actually proven to work in medical studies, or is it a waste of money?
+But is Scream Cream actually proven to improve sexual function in women?
 Is it dangerous?
 Does it cause side effects?
-And how do real users rate and describe the effects?
+And how does Scream Cream compare to other popular women's sexual health products like Ristela?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Scream Cream based on medical studies to give our take on whether or not it’s likely to be effective.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Scream Cream to give our take on whether or not it’s likely to be effective, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Scream Cream sold by CareFirst Pharmacy (which claims on their website to be a nationally accredited compounding pharmacy), are shown above.
+The ingredients in Scream Cream sold by CareFirst Pharmacy (which claims on their website to be a nationally accredited compounding pharmacy), are shown below:

 We’ve seen different Scream Cream ingredient lists across different online retailers, which raises red flags in our opinion.